HarukaYamamoto0/koinish/README.md

 > ⚠️⚠️ Hmm, the package was interesting, but unfortunately TypeScript has limitations regarding
 > typing because it doesn't exist at runtime, so it doesn't allow for the full use of the idea.
-> So I'll stop here. portanto vou parar por aqui. ⚠️⚠️
+> So I'll stop here.
+So I'll stop here. ⚠️⚠️

 [![Coverage Status](https://coveralls.io/repos/github/HarukaYamamoto0/koinish/badge.svg?branch=main)](https://coveralls.io/github/HarukaYamamoto0/koinish?branch=main)